nzxi/OutlawDex/readme.md

 # OutlawDex
 Windows-ready Red Dead Redemption 2 animal lookup.
-Ships as standalone executables—no Python or extra installs needed.
+Ships as a single standalone executable—no Python or extra installs needed.

 ## Repo Name
 - Recommended: `outlaw-dex`

 ## Download
-- Grab the latest release assets from the Releases page:
+- Grab `OutlawDex.exe` from the Releases page.
-  - `outlaw-dex-cli-x.y.z-win64.exe` (command-line)
-  - `outlaw-dex-tui-x.y.z-win64.exe` (Textual UI)
 - Optional: verify integrity with the posted SHA256 checksum.

 ## What It Does